Editor’s Note: This post has been updated with fresh links and new content.

 What problems should you focus on in the copy?

-- Children throwing frequent tantrums
+- Children who throw tantrums frequently

 - Children being mean to other children or siblings